Mosaic Ranks #97 on the 2024 Deloitte Technology Fast 500™!

 Up through your Series B, VC-backed startups are typically looking for massive growth at the cost of profitability.
 Especially after you reach product-market fit, you’re pouring fuel on the fire of all marketing channels to grow your customer base.
 You expect to be more aggressive with spending and could maybe withstand longer payback periods.

 As your business matures to Series C and beyond, profitability becomes more pressing.
-Efficiency metrics like LTV:CAC start to matter much more, and investors expect to see that metric hit three or more.
+Operational efficiency metrics like LTV:CAC start to matter much more, and investors expect to see that metric hit three or more.
 At this stage, you may start to weave payroll costs into your forecasts to get a more accurate picture of spending.
 But at earlier stages, it makes more sense to focus on a simple “ad dollar in, revenue out” approach.

 Total Addressable Market